Tyne–Wear derby: 21st century

-On 21 December 2014, Adam Johnson scored a late goal in the 90th minute past goalkeeper Jak Alnwick at St James' Park, ensuring that Sunderland had defeated Newcastle in four consecutive derbies - a new record and also Sunderland's third consecutive victory at St James' Park.
+On 21 December 2014, Adam Johnson scored a late goal in the 90th minute past goalkeeper Jak Alnwick at St. James' Park, ensuring that Sunderland had defeated Newcastle in four consecutive derbies - a new record and also Sunderland's third consecutive victory at St. James' Park.
 On 5 April 2015 Sunderland again defeated Newcastle to make it five derby wins in a row and complete the double victory over Newcastle for a second consecutive season; Jermain Defoe scored from 22 yards on the stroke of half-time to give Sunderland victory.
 On 25 October 2015 Sunderland once again defeated Newcastle to make it a record sixth consecutive derby victory.
 A penalty from Adam Johnson opened the scoring which saw Newcastle down to 10 men with Fabricio Coloccini sent off as a result.
 Then a goal from Billy Jones and a Steven Fletcher volley sealed the win.
-The most recent league meeting of the two sides, on 20 March 2016 at St James' Park, ended in a 1–1 draw, with Jermain Defoe opening the scoring for Sunderland before Aleksandar Mitrovic equalised for Newcastle.

 With Sunderland having been relegated to the third tier of English football in 2018, they became eligible for the EFL Trophy, which also included underage teams of Premier League clubs such as Newcastle.
 Sunderland's first team met Newcastle's Under-21s in the 2018–19 competition, winning 4–0; due to the local interest this match attracted a crowd of over 16,000, far above the average for the competition, but is not counted towards statistics relating to the derby (Sunderland went on to reach the final but lost to Portsmouth on penalties).
 Newcastle faced Sunderland away in the FA Cup on 6 January 2024, the first derby since 2016.
 Newcastle won that match 3–0, securing a first away win over their rivals since 2011.

 On 13 October 2024, Sunderland A.F.C.
 Women and Newcastle United W.F.C. played each other in the Women's Championship for the first time at the Stadium of Light, setting a new attendance record of 15,387 for the league in doing so.
 The previous record attendance for the Women's Championship had been 11,137, set in a match played in 2022.

 On 24 May 2025, Sunderland defeated Sheffield United 2–1 at Wembley Stadium in the Championship play-off final to win promotion to the Premier League for the first time since 2017.
-Sunderland's victory confirms that the Tyne-Wear derby will return to the English top-flight for the first time since the 2015–16 season.
+Sunderland's victory confirmed that the Tyne-Wear derby returned to the English top-flight for the first time since the 2015–16 season.

+The two sides would first meet again in the Premier League on 14 December 2025.
+Sunderland defeated Newcastle 1–0 at home after Newcastle striker Nick Woltemade scored an own goal.
+The most recent meeting between the two sides was played on 22 March 2026 in the Premier League.
+Sunderland would end up beating Newcastle 1-2 at St. James’ Park to do the league double over Newcastle for the first time since the 2013–14 season.